 Though the details of these approaches differ, all are designed to foster and rekindle closeness and understanding in a family unit.
 Over time, clients learn how to practice empathy, communicate effectively, and work through their issues in a collaborative way.
 While this can be difficult to do on your own, our licensed mental health professionals at Thriveworks in Bellingham, WA are standing by to provide guidance along the way.

 Begin Working With a Thriveworks Professional in Bellingham, WA

 To start addressing your family’s issues, consider calling us today at Thriveworks in Bellingham, WA.
-We accept most major forms of insurance and offer affordable rates for our appointments for those paying out of pocket.
+We accept most major forms of insurance and offer self-pay rates for our appointments for those paying out of pocket.
 We also offer both online and in-person availability with time slots open in the mornings, evenings, and even on the weekends.
-We also offer a flexible 23.5-hour cancellation policy for any last-minute scheduling changes.
+We also offer a flexible cancellation policy for any last-minute scheduling changes.

 If your family members were facing a physical illness, you wouldn’t hesitate to get them the professional care they need.
 The mental health of your family doesn’t have to be any different.
 Give us a call today to set up an appointment with one of our counselors or therapists at Thriveworks in Bellingham, WA today.